Andrew Duncan (physician, born 1773): Life

 Duncan was the son of Elizabeth Knox and Andrew Duncan, the elder, born at Adam Square in Edinburgh on 10 August 1773.
 His early education was at the High School in Edinburgh.
 He was then apprenticed (1787–92) to Alexander and George Wood, surgeons of Edinburgh.
 He graduated with an MA in 1793, and MD in 1794.

 Duncan studied in London in 1794–5 at the Windmill Street School, under Matthew Baillie, William Cumberland Cruikshank, and James Wilson.
 He then made two long visits to the continent, studying medical practice in Göttingen, Vienna, Pisa, and Naples, and meeting Johann Friedrich Blumenbach, Johann Peter Frank, Antonio Scarpa, and Lazzaro Spallanzani.
 Returning to Edinburgh, he became a fellow of the College of Physicians of Edinburgh, and physician to the Royal Public Dispensary, assisting his father also in editing the Annals of Medicine.
 He later became physician to the Fever Hospital at Queensberry House.

+In 1799 Duncan was elected a member of the Harveian Society of Edinburgh and in 1811 served as President.
 In 1805 he was elected a member of the Aesculapian Club.
 In 1807, a professorship of medical jurisprudence and medical police was created at Edinburgh, with Duncan as first professor, with an endowment of £100 per annum; but attendance at lectures in this subject was not made compulsory.

 From 1809 to 1822, he acted as secretary of the university's academic senate and librarian; while from 1816 until his death he was an active member of the college commission for rebuilding the university, including the Adam-Playfair buildings.
 In 1819 he resigned his professorship of medical jurisprudence on being appointed joint professor with his father of the institutes of medicine.
 In 1821 he was elected without opposition professor of materia medica.

 In 1827, Duncan had a severe attack of fever, and his strength afterwards gradually declined.
 He lectured until nearly the end of the session 1831–2, and died at his home at 45 York Place on 13 May 1832, aged 58.

 He is buried in St Johns Churchyard on Princes Street.